CLOSED CHURCHES WITHIN THE

 1833 Beyer moved from Sinking Valley to a farm near Tipton.
 There reportedly living in the area was an

-and had actually heard John Wesley preach in Ireland.
-In 1836 a class was
+heard John Wesley preach in Ireland.
+In 1836 a class was formed, and in

-formed, and in 1841 the society erected Mt.
+1841 the society erected Mt.
 Zion Church.
-The appointment
+The appointment is last listed

-is last listed in the Missionary Reports in 1872.
-Tipton first appears in
+in the Missionary Reports in 1872.
+Tipton first appears in the records in

-the records in 1879, and with many of the same names that were listed with Mt.
+1879, and with many of the same names that were listed with Mt.
 Zion.
+It

-It appears that the Tipton church is considered the continuation of
+appears that the Tipton church is considered the continuation of the Mt.
+Zion

-the Mt.
-Zion church, even though it seems the two congregations/building
+church, even though it seems the two congregations/building co-existed for a

 The history of the Tipton Church gives the following